-After all, the families are the experts in their own lives, and the court expects to be the place of last resort when all other attempts to settle disputes have failed.
+After all, the families are the experts in their own lives.
+So the family court expects to be the last resort after all other attempts to settle have failed.

 *The law makes a small number of exceptions to this rule, for example where domestic violence has occurred or in cases of bankruptcy.